Tritoon vs Pontoon: The Buyer’s Complete Comparison Guide

 What's the Difference Between Tritoons and Pontoons?

-A pontoon (as you may or may not know) is a vessel that's supported by two metal tubes of air that allow it to float on the surface of the water.
+A pontoon (as you may or may not know) is a vessel that's supported by two metal tubes of air that, when kept clean with the right boat metal polish, allow it to float on the surface of the water.

 They vary in size range, from about 16 to 27 feet long on average (though there are even “mini toons” that can be much smaller).